openstack/api-sig/guidelines/headers.rst

 This **does not** mean it is recommended to replace existing uses of ``X-``, or in using ``X-`` in private/local/development contexts.
 New APIs (or new API features) should make their best effort to not use header names that conflict with other applications.
-The simplest way to do this is to use either OpenStack, the service name, or both in the header.
-An example might be "OpenStack-Auth" or "Compute-FooBar", which are unlikely to be standardized already or conflict with existing headers.
+To do this, use "OpenStack" and the service name in the header.
+An example might be "OpenStack-Compute-FooBar", which is unlikely to be standardized already or conflict with existing headers.

 :rfc:`6648` intentionally does not disallow using ``X-`` as a prefix, but does remove the experimental/unstandardized semantics from the prefix.
 For